petrukhnov/roboarm2018.makerobots.eu/README.md

 #### During live round

-One live round could have maximum 9 participants.
+One live round could have most 9 participants.

 Places are grouped by 5 second intervals from fastest.

 1st places: 90 points

-2nd palces: 80 points
+2nd places: 80 points

 .... (and so on)